hphelion/documentation/commercial/commercial.release-notes.md

 **Installation**

 * To ensure a trouble-free installation, we recommend against restarting the system running the installer and seed VM.
-If you perform a restart, you may distrupt the baremetal bridge networking configuration and disable the undercloud and overcloud, requiring that you repeat the installation process.
+If you perform a restart, you may disrupt the baremetal bridge networking configuration and disable the undercloud and overcloud, requiring that you repeat the installation process.
 * For the most reliable installation results, use a dedicated system, referred in this documentation as the *installation system* or *KVM host*.
-The KVM host running the seed cloud is sometimes reconfigured during the installation process, which may include installing additional software packages and making changes to the network or virtualisation configuration.
+The KVM host running the seed cloud is sometimes reconfigured during the installation process, which may include installing additional software packages and making changes to the network or visualization configuration.

 **Note:** The KVM host is a system where Kernel-based Virtual Machine is installed.